openskynetwork/java-adsb/README.md

 **!!Version 3 is not a drop-in replacement.
 You have to adapt your existing code!!**

 With libadsb version 3, many things have changed, including:
+* **Switched to nautical units for altitude and speed.** We keep the values according to the standard.
 * Introduction of a stateful decoder to correctly handle transmitters with different ADS-B versions
 * Removal `MissingInformationException` - return `null` values instead
 * Split operational status message into separate classes for different ADS-B versions